mageplaza/magento-2-delete-orders/README.md

 [![Latest Stable Version](https://poser.pugx.org/mageplaza/module-delete-orders/v/stable)](https://packagist.org/packages/mageplaza/module-delete-orders)
 [![Total Downloads](https://poser.pugx.org/mageplaza/module-delete-orders/downloads)](https://packagist.org/packages/mageplaza/module-delete-orders)

-**IMPORTANT NOTE:** This version of Mageplaza Delete Orders extension on Github is free as a contribution to the Magento community from Mageplaza.
+**IMPORTANT NOTE:** This version of Magento 2 Delete Orders extension on Github is free as a contribution to the Magento community from Mageplaza.
 This package does not include the technical support.
 Should you need technical support for this extension, you will have to buy a license from Mageplaza.
 [Click here to buy](https://www.mageplaza.com/magento-2-delete-orders/).

 ## 1. Documentation